Looking for some of the best hip flexors stretches? You’re in the right place.

 2. Lunge Hip Flexor Stretch

-This powerful stretch doest not only target most of the muscles in the hips, but it’s also ideal for stretching the glutes, hamstrings, and quadriceps.
+This powerful stretch not only targets most of the muscles in the hips, but it’s also ideal for stretching the glutes, hamstrings, and quadriceps.

 Assume a lunge position with your right knee forward.

-Next, drop your left knee to the ground, and place your hands on your right knee or on the floor under your shoulders, according to your own flexibility level.
+Next, drop your left knee to the ground, and place your hands on your right knee or the floor under your shoulders, according to your flexibility level.